AdobeDocs/experience-manager-learn.en/help/sites/developing/search-tutorial-develop.md

 4. **How to search for Pages and Assets in the same query?**

-   New in AEM 6.3 is the ability to query for mutiple node-types in the same provided query.
+   New in AEM 6.3 is the ability to query for multiple node-types in the same provided query.
 The following QueryBuilder query.
 Note that each "sub-query" can resolve to its own index, so in this example, the `cq:Page` sub-query resolves to `/oak:index/cqPageLucene` and the `dam:Asset` sub-query resolves to `/oak:index/damAssetLucene`.

    ```plain
    group.p.or=true